davidlares/win-cpp-keylogger/README.md

 Threads (processes that can share the same libraries, variables, and other memory resources)

 1. Multiple Threads running in the same process (this is vital for keyboard input: records strokes)
-2. It is commonly used of concurrent tasks executions.
+2. It is commonly used for concurrent task executions.

 Chrono is very useful for precise time measurements.
 Windows API uses Chrono functions for querying performance for handling milliseconds